Re: [INFO] How to Use Mods and CC

 Best Practices for Content Creators

-Your content is most trustworthy, including by people recommending mods to others, if:
+Your content is most trustworthy, including by people recommending mods to others, if you:

-- You post to your own custom site or a site that checked uploads and has been responsive to emerging issues
+- Post to your own custom site or a site that checks uploads and has been responsive to emerging issues.

-- You announce new mods and updates in places where Simmers can follow and look for notifications (NOTE: non-members can't read through your X posts)
+- Announce new mods and updates in places where Simmers can follow and look for notifications (NOTE: non-X members can't read through your X posts, and free Patreon followers can't read your "news" post if you make it paid-members-only).

-- You respond to Simmers who post issues and questions on your mod pages or support forums
+- Respond to Simmers who post issues and questions on your mod pages or support forums.

-- You announce if you will be unavailable for support or will no longer be supporting your mods
+- Announce if you will be unavailable for support for a while (you don't have to say why!) or will no longer be supporting your mods.

-- You follow the Maxis guidelines for creators, especially concerning monetization
+- Follow the Maxis guidelines for Sims 4 creators, especially concerning monetization.